cwjohnston/chef-deploy_wrapper/README.md

 Description
 ===========

-The `deploy_wrapper` cookbook provides a definition that sets up an ssh key and ssh wrapper script for use with `deploy` or `deploy_revision` resources.
+The `deploy_wrapper` cookbook provides a lightweight resource provider which sets up an ssh key and ssh wrapper script for use with `deploy` or `deploy_revision` resources.

-Parameters
+Attributes
 ==========

 * `ssh_wrapper_path` - final path for your ssh wrapper script.